thedoggybrad/WindowsPEBasic/README.md

 # WindowsPEBasic
-WindowsPEBasic is a barebones Windows 11 22H2 Pre-installation Environment (PE).
+It is a barebones Windows 11 22H2 Pre-installation Environment (PE).
 <br>
 <br>
 WindowsPEBasic